NaouresBrahim/BookStoreFrontEnd/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This application is the E-Booking store is dedcicated to
+This application is the online Booking store created with Reactjs 18.3 and it is :

-1. Create a React application for an online bookstore.
-2. Display a list of books with their titles, authors, and prices.
+1. Display a list of books with their titles, authors, and prices.
-3. Implement a shopping cart feature that allows users to add books to their cart.
+2. Implement a shopping cart feature that allows users to add books to their cart.
-4. Display the contents of the shopping cart with the ability to modify quantities and remove items.
+3. Display the contents of the shopping cart with the ability to modify quantities and remove items.
 ![image](https://github.com/user-attachments/assets/f9bb7942-15fa-4e5c-ac62-b44215868866)

 You can now view bookstore-frontend in the browser:
 Local:     http://localhost:3000

-The structure of the project is base componenet:
+The structure of the project is based componenet:
-Each componenet is dedicated to one function --> to make the architecture more clean and reusable and then facilite the maintenance
+Each componenet do  one function --> to make the architecture more clean and have more reusable component  and then facilite the maintenance
+To share state between componenets we used API Context
 ![image](https://github.com/user-attachments/assets/2d27c038-cdc2-4021-8abe-617ca02fdeed)